Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 III.
 LEGAL BASIS

-- Law No. 40 of 2008 concerning the Elimination of Racial and Ethnic Discrimination and provisions of the Criminal Code under Book Two on Crimes against Morality (Articles 281–303)
+- Law No. 40 of 2008 on Elimination of Racial and Ethnic Discrimination

 IV.
 SCOPE